 As [Removing name for anonymity] rightly pointed out, it won’t work out of the box anyway.
 All that means is that focus will yet have to shift to make that work rather than improving the framework.

 Anyway, this is just my opinion on the matter and I’d hate to see good efforts wasted on maintaining two versions of the platform rather than see those same efforts applied where the product really needs it..
 UI, UX, performance, and feature set.

-That all being said, I do not control the future nor DotNetNuke’s actions so I will keep an open mind and watch how this goes, hoping that I was wrong in my assessment all along.
+That all being said, I do not control the future nor DotNetNuke’s actions.
+So I will keep an open mind and watch how this goes.
+I hope that I was wrong in my assessment all along.

 Scott has also made a forum thread available for an open discussion with the community (http://www.dotnetnuke.com/Community/Forums/tabid/795/forumid/160/threadid/369100/scope/posts/Default.aspx).
 There are already a few posts which you’ll notice are mixed in opinions.
 Some really like the idea and some do not; after all, this is the beauty of open source and community based applications.